It’s sometimes hard to be a long term investor. The stock market moves up slowly but can drop quickly.

 Right now, we’re in a spot where a long term investor has had a great run.
 Those who entered the market after the crash of 2008 have seen great returns without any huge pauses.

 That’s why days when the market drops a few % feel so foreign and scary.

-However, the long term investor must know that things can and likely will get a lot worse.
+However, the long term investor must be aware that things can and likely will get worse.
 It might not happen this week or this year but eventually, this bull run will come to an end.
-There will be days and weeks and months like today.
+The sting of loss will be felt at some point.

-However, the long term investor, should also know that a drop like that might not be so bad in the long run.
+However, the long term investor, should also know that might not be so bad in the long run.

 It takes a strong stomach to sit through those times and stay invested.
 However, that’s the best way to make money in this market.

 The worst enemy to long term returns is selling at the wrong time.
 Many people think that buying at the wrong time is the problem.
 However, that’s rarely the case.